 You’ll also save money on other IT costs.
 You won’t need on-site storage, so you don’t need to pay to upgrade servers.
 Software updates are factored into your costs.

-> Cloud services often a pay-per-use system, so you only pay for what you use.
+Cloud services are often a pay-per-use system, so you only pay for what you use.
 This is helpful for medium-sized businesses with smaller budgets.

-> Add on extra storage or functions as you need them.
+Add on extra storage or functions as you need them.
 Drop them when you don’t.
 That way, you won’t end up investing in a high-end on-site server that you don’t use to its full potential.

 You’ll even save money on electricity bills since on-site devices will consume less energy by running web-based apps.

 You can also reduce any IT problems by using standardized services.
 In-house IT systems often develop in an ad-hoc way, with devices and applications added over time.

 They’re not always compatible, and you need to use hacks to get them to work together.
 Cloud computing offers a standardized approach that creates continuity across platforms for your business.